apathism/ejstand/README.md

 # EjStand

 EjStand is a simple and configurable web standings daemon for ejudge contest management system.
-It's intended to use in situations when standing contains results from different contests or when standing needs some additional display options not supported by ejudge.
+It's intended to be used in situations when standing contains results from different contests or when standing needs some additional display options not supported by ejudge.